nishantjr/nishantjr.github.com/_drafts/kashmir-and-ladhak-2.markdown

 1]({% post_url 2015-10-03-kashmir-and-ladhak-1 %}).
 {: .post-narrative}

 We left the warm comfort of the tents at 10 the next morning, wearing slippers since our shoes had frozen solid!
 The roads were downhill, but quite damaged by the winter ice.
-We patched 5-6 punctures that day, reaching Dras around 5pm.
+We patched 5-6 punctures that day, reaching Dras around 5pm completing just the distance we had intended to complete the previous day.
 In Dras, we had our first taste of Wazwan with the Rogan Josh from the place across the hotel.
-We ate, showered and fell asleep by 9:30.
+We ate, showered and fell asleep, exhausted, by 9:30.

 {% include gallery.html gallery='zojila' title='Day 3: Zojila to Dras' %}